mahin-mac568/Text-Based-Pokemon-Battle/README.md

     To use a boost, type "use boost [boost name here]"

     Lastly, you can quit by typing "forfeit", but we don't like quitters.

     That's all.
-Good luck!
+Good luck!"

+    This is some more info on the items:

 ```